Here what it looks like when I first put the turkey on. The rotisserie handled this 12-pound turkey like it weighed nothing.

 Always cut against the grain and in a tri-tip that means you change the cut when you reach the middle.

 So we start with the question?
 What is Santa Maria Style Barbecue?

-Well I will tell you what it is not and it is always confused with and that is Argentinian Barbecue or Asado.
+Well, I will tell you what it is not Argentinian Barbecue or Asado.

 The physical grills are similar but the barbecue that comes off those grills is very different.

 Let’s start with where is Santa Maria valley.

 It is positioned in a valley by the pacific coastline.
 150 miles northwest of downtown Los Angeles and about 65 miles northwest of Santa Barbara.

 The city is notable for its wine industry and Santa Maria-style barbecue.
 Sunset magazine called Santa Maria “The West’s Best BBQ Town